Eemelinen/SimpleWeatherApp/README.md

+# Responsive Weather App with Angular 15
+This simple weather app was built using Angular and the WeatherBit API.
+The app is responsive and works on both mobile and desktop.

 ![desktop](https://user-images.githubusercontent.com/37372229/220947849-18d87671-f98f-45ff-a270-77c3a7f95a45.png)
 ![mobile](https://user-images.githubusercontent.com/37372229/220947893-e099ade0-41bd-4f95-a4d9-6d4dd156bfd7.png)

-# Implementation and instructions

-This simple weather app was built using Angular and the WeatherBit API.
-The app is responsive and works on both mobile and desktop.

 ## Features
 * The app displays the current weather conditions for the location selected by the user